nigelhorne/TimeZone-TimeZoneDB/README.md

     A caching object.
     If not provided,
-    an in-memory cache is created with a default expiration of one hour.
+    an in-memory cache is created with a default expiration of one day.

 - `min_interval`